oda-hub/mmoda-manifesto/README.md

 ## Purpose of ODA

-ODA is meant to be **collection of interfaces, adapters, and tools to leverage existing data analysis workflows and workflow management platform**.
+ODA is meant to be **collection of interfaces, adapters, and tools to leverage existing data analysis workflows and workflow management platforms**.
-It is not meant to be itself an all-around distributed runner system (like was done and is done by various specific project).
+It is _not meant to be itself an all-around distributed runner system_ (like was done and is done by various specific project).

 ### Actually fit-for-purpose